Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 **Rules:**

 1. witness must be empty
-2. Note: content itself may or may not be provided, but the content_hash must be known.
+2. Note: body itself may or may not be provided, but the body_hash must be known.

 ## Output

     entry {
         type="output1"
-        content:
+        body:
             source:          ValueSource
             control_program: Program
             data:            Pointer<Data>